 (b) The provisions of subdivision 1752(a)(1) of this title shall not apply to any person or persons giving aid, assistance, or relief in emergency or accident cases pending the arrival of a licensed physician or surgeon.

 (c) The provisions of this chapter shall not apply to:

-(1) A commissioned officer of the United States Armed Forces or public health service when acting within the scope of his or her official duties.
+(1) A commissioned officer of the U.S. Armed Forces or Public Health Service when acting within the scope of his or her official duties.

 § 1791.
 Composition of the board; qualifications; term of office

 (a) A board of osteopathic physicians and surgeons is created.
 The board shall consist of five members.
 Board members shall be appointed by the governor pursuant to 3 V.S.A. §§ 129b and 2004.